 During recess various healthy snacks and drinks are being sold.
-We encourage students to bring their own packed lunch.
+We encourage students to bring their own lunch.
 Water fountains are located around the school and can be used at all times.
-Fizzy or energy drinks are not allowed.
+We do not encourage fizzy or energy drinks.